dedenbangkit/mermaid-live-editor/README.md

 - Data persists across browser sessions
 - Each browser/device has its own independent storage
 - No server communication required
+- Automatic tracking of creation and modification times

 ### Data Structure
 Files are stored with the following structure: